leelabcnbc/DevOps/README.md

 # DevOps
 A bunch of DevOps files.

+## TODOS

+- [ ] create a CI environment to check that those environments work correctly, by testing against `numpy`, `scipy`, `pandas`, and `h5py`. (seems that I can't test `matplotlib` due to lack of test data; and I believe testing that could be very fragile since it's a display issue).

 ## Things to remember for Docker images.
 if possible, specify versions of numpy and scipy (I think specifying numpy is enough) for Docker containers.
 I found that tests on them are pretty fragile and I simply want the container to run some really stable verisons which won't fail when running the following lines.